ON THIS PAGE: You will learn about how doctors describe myeloma’s growth or spread. This is called the stage. Use the menu to see other pages.

 Monoclonal gammopathy of undetermined significance (MGUS)

 This condition occurs when people have a low level of M protein, meaning there are small amounts of abnormal plasma cells but they do not have any other evidence of myeloma, such as bone damage, excessive plasma cells in the marrow, or low numbers of components of the blood count, such as red blood cells, white blood cells, and/or platelets.
-People with MGUS have a 1% chance per year of developing myeloma or, rarely, other types of blood problems such as chronic lymphocytic leukemia (CLL), lymphoma, Waldenstrom's macroglobulinemia, or amyloidosis.
+People with MGUS have a cumulative 1% chance per year of developing myeloma or, rarely, other types of blood problems such as chronic lymphocytic leukemia (CLL), lymphoma, Waldenstrom macroglobulinemia, or amyloidosis.
 For this reason, a person with MGUS should be regularly monitored for health changes by their doctor.

 Smoldering multiple myeloma (SMM) or asymptomatic myeloma

-The ISS of myeloma gives information about prognosis and predicts the person’s chance of recovery.
+The R-ISS of myeloma gives information about prognosis and predicts the person’s chance of recovery.
 Researchers are also looking at other ways to predict prognosis for people with multiple myeloma.
 Some of the current approaches for evaluating prognosis include:

 High levels of β2-M may indicate that a large number of myeloma cells is present and that kidney damage has occurred.
 The level of this protein increases as myeloma becomes more advanced.

 Lower amounts of serum albumin may indicate a poorer prognosis.

 Higher blood levels of LDH indicate a poorer prognosis.